Academic Policies - Undergraduate

 A fundamental premise of academic freedom is that decisions concerning the quality of faculty scholarship, teaching, and service are best made by reference to standards of the academic profession, as interpreted and applied by the community of scholars who are qualified by academic expertise and professional training to establish them.
 Possible violations of professional standards are most appropriately remedied through supervision of faculty peers.
 This occurs during regular performance appraisals of faculty, in which adequate consideration of student teaching evaluations is required.

-Academic appeals generally involve such matters as appeal of grades granted by individual members of the faculty, or instances of perceived unfair treatment which a student believes may have negatively impacted his or her grade.
-To be considered, an appeal of a grade must be initiated within 30 days after a final grade is posted.
+Academic appeals generally involve such matters as appeal of grades granted by individual members of the faculty or instances of perceived unfair treatment which a student believes may have negatively impacted his or her grade.
+To be considered, an appeal of a grade must be initiated within thirty days after a final grade is posted.

 In order to guarantee fair and equitable consideration of student academic appeals, a student must first reduce an appeal to writing and discuss it with the faculty member whose actions gave rise to the appeal, in a good faith attempt to resolve any misunderstanding.
 If, after such discussion, the student is not satisfied with the result, he or she may appeal to the department chair.

-The department chair shall issue a decision in writing to the student and the faculty member within a reasonable period of time, normally not to exceed 14 days.
-Either the student or the faculty member may appeal that decision to the dean of the school or college and, if not satisfied with the result, to the vice president for Academic Affairs.
-Responses to these appeals shall be made in writing to the student and the faculty member within a reasonable period of time, normally not to exceed 14 days.
+The department chair shall issue a decision in writing to the student and the faculty member within a reasonable period of time, normally not to exceed fourteen days.
+Either the student or the faculty member may appeal that decision to the dean of the school or college and, if not satisfied with the result, to the provost.
+Responses to these appeals shall be made in writing to the student and the faculty member within a reasonable period of time, normally not to exceed fourteen days.

 The individual receiving an academic appeal of a grade shall review the record compiled by the department chair and evaluate the manner in which the appeal was decided.
 Because faculty peers within the department are in the best position to evaluate teaching within their scholarly expertise, there must be compelling evidence of unfair treatment or violation of the academic appeals procedure for a grade to be changed.
 The individual receiving an academic appeal shall issue a decision in writing to the student, with copies to the faculty member and the department chair.
-A decision by the vice president for Academic Affairs shall be final and not subject to further review.
+A decision by the office of the provost shall be final and not subject to further review.

 In order to guarantee fair and equitable consideration of student administrative appeals, a student must first reduce an appeal to writing and meet and discuss it with the University employee whose actions gave rise to the appeal, in a good faith attempt to resolve any misunderstanding.
 If, after such a meeting, the student is not satisfied with the result, he or she may appeal to the head of the academic department or administrative supervisor of the employee.